xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 Reducing MTTR involves multiple approaches, starting with optimizing protocol convergence after the failure has been detected.
 Incremental SPF (iSPF) has long been used in IGPs to reduce the time it takes to recompute the best path.
 Convergence can also be improved by installing a precomputed backup path in the routing table using BGP Protocol Independent Convergence (PIC) and Loop Free Alternative Fast ReRoute (LFA FRR).

 MPLS Traffic Engineering (TE) can also help reduce MTTR by giving you the ability to use links and nodes that are not necessarily in the shortest path.
-By increasing the pool of available resources, TE helps ensure that the loss of one link or node results in the loss of a small amount of total capacity.
+By increasing the pool of available resources, TE helps ensure that the loss of one link or node results in the loss of only a small amount of total capacity.
 When links or nodes fail, MPLS TE Fast Reroute (MPLS TE FRR) can locally repair LSPs while the headend re-establish the end-to-end LSP with an impressive 50 millisecond failover time.
 Still, it’s also worth remembering that FRR might be overkill for some services: not all SLAs actually require 50 millisecond failover.

 For these convergence optimizations and fast reroute technologies to work, the underlying architecture must support them.
 Multiple paths are essential to delivering fault tolerance.
 Well-designed architectures use redundant uplinks and multi-homing to avoid single points of failure.
 In such architectures, fast failure detection and fast convergence optimizations together provide a good balance of minimizing packet loss while re-converging the control plane at a pace that doesn’t destabilize the network.